cardo-org/rembus.python/docs/index.rst

 ..
-Rembus.py documentation master file, created by sphinx-quickstart on Fri Apr  5 16:51:28 2024.
+Rembus documentation master file, created by sphinx-quickstart on Sat Apr 12 11:04:55 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Rembus API for Python
+Rembus
 =====================================

 Rembus is both a cross-language protocol specification and a middleware